Scags/IDA-Scripts/README.md

 ### vtable_io.py ###

 Imports and exports virtual tables.
 Run it through a Linux binary to export to a file, then run it through a Windows binary to import those VTables into the database.
 This is similar to [Asherkin's VTable Dumper](https://asherkin.github.io/vtable/) but doesn't suffer from the pitfalls of multiple inheritance.
 Since it doesn't have those liabilities, it's function typing will almost always be perfect.
-It currently does not work with templated or nested classes.
 32-bit only for now.